uktrade/directory-tests/tests/load/README.md

 GREAT platform - Load tests
 ---------------------------

-This package contains a set of rudimentary load tests for various DIT services.
+A set of rudimentary load tests for various GREAT services.
-Tests are driven by load test tool called [locust](https://locust.io/).

 Services covered with load tests: